BayAreaMetro/network_wrangler/architecture.md

 * **Tests** -- I think a lot of the potential for making sure these libraries work as expected with continuous development is through testing infrastructure, but this is currently [not maintained](https://travis-ci.org/github/wsp-sag/network_wrangler/branches).
 See my attempt to fix tests on [wsp-sag/network_wrangler, develop branch](https://github.com/wsp-sag/network_wrangler/pull/281)
 * **Refactoring** -- I think the code organization in the classes below need clarification at minimum, but likely some refactoring.

+## MTC Needs
+MTC needs to be able to:
+* Fully **understand** the pipeline process in order to answer questions from partners
+* **Easily rerun** the pipepline process in order to include new sources (e.g. networks from other county partners), to make adjustments of variable definitions, etc
+* **Revise** the definition of the MTC Standard Network in order to repsond to feedback from partners

 ## Existing Classes

 * [**network_wrangler.RoadwayNetwork**](https://bayareametro.github.io/network_wrangler/_generated/network_wrangler.RoadwayNetwork/) is described simply as a "Representation of a Roadway Network".
 What does this mean?
 What are the required fields?